JemalSadik/httpPairedProgrammingProject/README.md

 ## Requirements

-This project uses Java 17.0.10 with Spring 3.2.4 for the Web Framework, Maven for dependency management and PostgreSQL 16 for the database.
+This project uses Java 17.0.10 with Spring Boot 3.2.4 for the Web Framework, Maven for dependency management and PostgreSQL 16 for the database.
 This project uses the following dependancies:

 ### Dependencies